kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 TH
 ------------
 Ok, so we can access data from Strava.
 But, instead of us continually accessing the API every few minutes to check for new data, wouldn’t it be nice to have Strava notify us everytime a new activity is available so we can update our table?
 That’s where webhooks come in.
-We’ll set up a webhook subscription with Strava and have the Strava server let us know when a change takes place.
+We’ll set up a webhook subscription with Strava and have the Strava server notify us when a change takes place.

 In this next part, we’ll have to set up a simple server to receive the events and then notify our app.
 To achieve all this we’ll also leverage Socket.IO which give us an asynchronous connection between our server and the app.

 One thing to note --  for many services you’ll need to enable webhooks.
 For strava, you will need to let the developers know via email you’d like to your app to have webhooks activated.

-Assuming you now have webhooks activated on the Strava end -- it’s time to dig in..
+Assuming you now have webhooks activated on the Strava end -- it’s time to dig in...

 CODING
 ------------
 [stepping through the app.js file as it’s on the screen]

-Looking inside out server file.
+Looking inside our server file, app.js.
 You’ll notice a basic API already set up called ‘strava-subscriptions’.
 This function is actually a verification function we’ll use to send back a unique string to confirm our server is working after we subscribe our app to the webhook.
 In this case, the name of the string is called hub-challenge.
 Basically, we’ll get that string and simply send it right back.

 The POST part of the strava-subscriptions API, is the actual function that the Strava webhook will hit when an activity is added and then emit a socket event to our app that our event handler is waiting for, and then call the Strava API to fetch more data.